How to Get Mothball Smell Out of Clothes – Nori Press

 How To Get Mothball Scent Out of Clothes

+Wondering how to get mothball smell out of clothes?
 The best way to get rid of the mothball smell is to air out all your clothes outside for several hours to several days, depending on how strong the smell is.
 You will want to air out all your shoes too.
 If you are unable to leave the items outside, put them in a box and close it up for about two weeks.

 If the smell is mothball smell is strong you may want to try one of the methods outlined below.

 • Method 1 Wash the clothes with white vinegar Use a solution of white vinegar and water to get rid of mothball smells.
 Add one cup of white vinegar for every load you wash.
 Run the washing machine through two complete cycles for best results, even if your clothes are not very smelly.
+Use a wash cycle with detergent to freshen up clothing and remove odors.
+After washing, air dry the clothes to help eliminate the mothball smell.

 • Method 2 Soak the clothes in vinegar If you don’t want to wash your clothes with vinegar, you can also put them in a closed plastic bag and let them sit overnight.
 Vinegar’s acidity neutralizes the smell of mothballs on contact, and this method is particularly useful if the smell is only mild.

-• Method 3 Dry clean If washing and soaking your clothes in vinegar doesn't work, take them to the dry cleaners.
+• Method 3 Dry clean.
+If washing and soaking your clothes in vinegar doesn’t work, take them to the dry cleaners.
 They will use powerful solvents to get rid of mothball smells on your clothes.

-• Method 4 Use charcoal If you don't want to wash your clothes but still want to get rid of the smell, consider using activated charcoal.
+• Method 4 Use charcoal.
+If you don’t want to wash your clothes but still want to get rid of the smell, consider using activated charcoal.
 Place it inside a jar or sealable bag and place your clothes on top of it.
 It will absorb the mothball smell overnight.

-• Method 5 Enzyme cleaner If all else fails, you can use an enzyme cleaner to get rid of mothball smells on your clothes.
+• Method 5 Enzyme cleaner.
+If all else fails, you can use an enzyme cleaner to get rid of mothball smells on your clothes.
 Spray it onto the fabric and let it sit for 30 minutes before washing as normal.
 You can find enzyme cleaners in most grocery stores near the laundry detergents.

 Tips & Warnings